 Youth Stress and Mood Program

-Directed by Dr. Joan Rosenbaum Asarnow, Professor in Residence in the department of Psychiatry and Biobehavioral Sciences at UCLA, the Youth Stress and Mood Program is currently engaged in multiple research studies that provide clinical care for children and adolescents presenting with depression, stress, suicide, and/or symptoms of mood disturbance.
-Following an initial evaluation, we may be able to provide services for children and adolescents, which may include individual or family-based Cognitive Behavioral Therapy.
+Directed by Dr. Joan Rosenbaum Asarnow, Professor of Psychiatry and Biobehavioral Sciences at UCLA, the Youth Stress and Mood Program is currently engaged in research studies that provide clinical care for children and adolescents presenting with depression, stress, suicide, anxiety, or other health concerns.
+Following an initial evaluation, we may be able to provide services for children and adolescents, which may include individual, family, or group treatments.
+Our program emphasizes evidence-based treatment, particularly cognitive-behavior therapy and dialectical behavior therapy.
 There is no charge for services offered through our studies and eligible participants will instead be financially compensated for participation.

 The program also offers educational and training programs.
-Two evidence-based treatments have been developed through the Youth Stress & Mood Program, both of which are listed in the National Registry of Evidence-Based Practices (NREPP) following review through the United States Substance Abuse and Mental Health Services Administration (SAMHSA).
-These include: 1) a Depression Treatment Quality Improvement Intervention (DTQI), that emphasizes evidence based cognitive-behavior therapy for depression and includes resources for medication evaluations, management, and care manage to support a collaborative care model for depression, integrating evidence-based depression care through primary care settings; 2) the Family Intervention for Suicide Prevention (FISP), a cognitive-behavioral family treatment for youths after a suicide attempt or other suicidal episode, originally designed as an enhance mental health intervention in the Emergency Department, but adapted for inclusion in other clinical settings and as part of an outpatient program.
-Training is also provided in other forms of cognitive-behavioral treatments, dialectical behavior therapy, and other treatments.
+Two evidence-based treatments developed through the Youth Stress & Mood Program, are listed in the National Registry of Evidence-Based Practices (NREPP) maintained by the United States Substance Abuse and Mental Health Services Administration (SAMHSA).
+These include: 1) a Depression Treatment Quality Improvement Intervention (DTQI), that emphasizes evidence based cognitive-behavior therapy, resources for medication evaluation and treatment, and team-based collaborative care among behavioral health and primary care clinicians; 2) the Family Intervention for Suicide Prevention (FISP), a cognitive-behavioral family treatment for youths after a suicide attempt or other suicidal episode, originally designed as an enhance mental health intervention in the Emergency Department, but adapted for inclusion in other clinical settings and as part of an outpatient program.

-For more information on our current research programs, or to participate in one of our studies, please call: 310-794-4962.
+For more information on our current research or educational programs, or to participate in one of our studies, please call: 310-794-4962.